openconfig/attestz/README.md

 fully control certificate structure, revocation and expiration policies and (2) remove external dependency on switch vendor CA during TPM attestation workflow.
 The assumption is that before the device is shipped to the switch owner, a switch vendor provisions each control card with IAK and IDevID certificates following the TCG specification in
 [Section 5.2](https://trustedcomputinggroup.org/wp-content/uploads/TPM-2p0-Keys-for-Device-Identity-and-Attestation_v1_r12_pub10082021.pdf#page=20) and [Section 6.2](https://trustedcomputinggroup.org/wp-content/uploads/TPM-2p0-Keys-for-Device-Identity-and-Attestation_v1_r12_pub10082021.pdf#page=30).

-Switch vendors should use the strongest asymmetric cryptographic algorithms supported by the TPM 2.0 to create IAK and IDevID key pairs.
-The algorithms must be at least ECC P256 or, less preferably, RSA 2048.
+Switch vendors must use the strongest asymmetric cryptographic algorithms supported by the TPM 2.0 to create IAK and IDevID key pairs, which implies relying on ECC P521 or, less preferably, RSA 4096.
-The most preferable and recommended approach, however, would be to rely on ECC P521 or, less preferably, RSA 4096.
-Similar expectations apply to the switch CA keys used to sign IAK and IDevID certificates.
+The same expectations apply to the switch CA keys used to sign IAK and IDevID certificates.

 ### TPM 2.0 Enrollment Workflow Steps